shinewsun/shinewsun.github.io/sections/_nand2tetris/index.md

 Slide 16 claims that `Math.divide()` only uses addition, which is only kind of true since `2 * q * y` cannot be done with only addition, unless you count `q * y` as addition.

-If you implement a `twoToThe[i]` array, recall that `~32767` is `10000000 0000000`.
+If you implement a `twoToThe[i]` array, recall that `-32768` and `~32767` are `10000000 0000000` in binary.

 ### Memory
-You could take a full course on heap management.
+You could take a full semester-long course on heap management.
 Don't worry about fragmentation for this implementation.

 ### Screen
 For pixel drawing, Slide 55 has a typo.
 You should `let address = 16384 + (32 * y) + (x / 16);` and `let value = Memory.peek(address);`.